-AgNiO2 is a semiconductor crystallizing in the delafossite structure; it is prepared by hydrothermal route and the photoelectrochemical properties are studied for the first time.
+AgNiO2 is a semiconductor crystallizing in the delafossite structure; it is prepared by the hydrothermal route, and the photoelectrochemical properties are studied for the first time.
 The TG/DSC analyses show a low stability not exceeding 290 °C before its reduction into Ag and NiO.
-The direct band gap energy of the bulk material is 0.87 eV, due to d-d transition of Ag+ linearly coordinated.
-AgNiO2 is chemically stable in the pH region (4 – 14); a flat band potential of −0.022 VRHE with p-type behavior, inferred to oxygen insertion is reported in KOH solution (10−2 M).
-The holes density (1.92 × 1022 cm−3) agrees with a semi metallic behavior.
+The direct bandgap energy of the bulk material is 0.87 eV, due to the d–d transition of Ag+ linearly coordinated.
+AgNiO2 is chemically stable in the pH region (4–14); a flat band potential of −0.022 VRHE with p-type behavior, inferred to oxygen insertion is reported in KOH solution (10−2 M).
+The holes density (1.92 × 1022 cm−3) agrees with a semi-metallic behavior.
 Positive potentials give rise to surface oxidation of AgNiO2 in the diffusion plateau before oxygen evolution.
-The electrochemical oxygen insertion, investigated by chrono-amperometry, is found to be slow with a diffusion coefficient of ∼ 8 × 10−16 cm2 s−1.
-The Nyquist plot exhibits a semicircle centred below the abscissa axis, whose diameter 4200 Ω cm2 decreases down to 760 Ω cm2 under visible illumination.
-Such results indicate dipolar and multi relaxation processes and confirm the existence of the optical gap.
-The conduction band (−0.88 VRHE) deriving from Ag+: 4d orbital, is more cathodic than the potential of H2O/H2 (∼ −0.64 VRHE) level and hydrogen is evolved under visible irradiation.
+The electrochemical oxygen insertion, investigated by chrono-amperometry, is found to be slow with a diffusion coefficient of ∼8 × 10−16 cm2 s−1.
+The Nyquist plot exhibits a semicircle centered below the abscissa axis, whose diameter 4200 Ω cm2 decreases down to 760 Ω cm2 under visible illumination.
+Such results indicate dipolar and multi-relaxation processes and confirm the existence of the optical gap.
+The conduction band (−0.88 VRHE) derived from Ag+: 4d orbital is more cathodic than the potential of H2O/H2 (∼−0.64 VRHE) level and hydrogen is evolved under visible irradiation.
 An evolution rate of 1.43 mL g−1 min−1 at pH ∼ 12.8 is obtained with a light-to-chemical energy efficiency of 2.40%.